 Participation in all research activities is voluntary.
 We operate in line with data protection legislation (GDPR): we will store your personal data securely; we will not use your personal data for any purpose other than this research, and your personal data will be deleted from our records at the end of the project.
 For the purpose of data protection legislation, the DfE is the data controller for the personal data processed as part of the evaluation.
 Further information on how we will handle your data can be found in the privacy policy for the project.

-Findings from the research will be published in annual reports for each of the three years of the evaluation.
+Findings from the research will be published in a report in September 2026.
 Any quotes will be anonymised and individuals or schools will not be identifiable, unless we receive your permission, e.g. good practice examples.
-There will be two interim reports at the end of each year of the evaluation.
-The reports will present emerging findings to date which can then feed into policy development for the next stage of the programmes.
 The evaluation team will also feed back findings to DfE through as part of their regular catch-up meetings.
-The main research output will be the final report (September 2026) which will draw together all findings and data so far to address the research questions.

 Who do I contact if I have any questions?